Forest-Protocols/forest-AI/QUICKSTART.md

 2. **Score Reveal (aka Partial Reveal)**: Validators reveal the actual scores (mandatory for all validations).
 3. **Audit Log Reveal (aka Full Reveal)**: Detailed test data is revealed (happens via random sampling).

-On [https://stats.forestai.io](https://stats.forestai.io) you can see this in `Status` column in `Recent Evaluations` tables found in a couple of places. **Commit Phase** is visualised with the left-side box being highlighted in yellow. **Score Reveal** is visualised with the middle box being highlighted in green. **Audit Log Reveal** is visualised with the right-side box being highlighted in green.
+On [https://stats.forestai.io](https://stats.forestai.io) you can see this in `Status` column in `Recent Evaluations` tables found in a couple of places. **Commit Phase** is visualised with the left-side box being highlighted in yellow: 🟨 ⬜ ⬜. **Score Reveal** is visualised with the middle box being highlighted in green: 🟨 🟩 ⬜. **Audit Log Reveal** is visualised with the right-side box being highlighted in green: 🟨 ⬜ 🟩.

 <img src="./img/screenshots/stats-drand-reveal.png" alt="List of Tests in an Audit File" width="750">